mrjbanksy/container-pipelines/gitlab-cicd-example/README.md

 ## Service Account

 An OpenShift ServiceAccount should be used with the pipeline.
-The setup of the ServiceAccount is different between the development and production clusters.
 We use a service account named `gitlab-ci-default` in the `gitlab-serviceaccounts` project.
-This service account should have `self-provisioner` privileges.
+This service account should have `self-provisioner` privileges so it is able to create the ephemeral feature projects.

   ```bash
   oc new-project gitlab-serviceaccounts